Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature collection layer/README.md

 ## How to use the sample

-When launched, this sample displays an `AGSFeatureCollectionLayer` with an `AGSPoint`, `AGSPolyline` and `AGSolygon` geometry.
+When launched, this sample displays an `AGSFeatureCollectionLayer` with an `AGSPoint`, `AGSPolyline` and `AGSPolygon` geometry.
 Pan and zoom to explore the scene.

 ## How it works